Remember back when you first started your WordPress site?

 - 3 media views – You can view your Media Library in three ways.
 A list, small thumbnails, or big thumbnails.

-- Google Drive and Dropbox Synchronization (ADD-ON) – If you opt for the add-on, you can automatically sync your media library with Google Drive or Dropbox.
+- Google Drive, Amazon S3 and Dropbox Synchronization (ADD-ON) – If you opt for the add-on, you can automatically sync your media library with Google Drive, Amazon S3 or Dropbox.
 This is a huge time-saver and especially helpful if your hosting server has file-size limitations.

 When WP Media Folder can really help